-4. Which protected characteristics could be affected by the proposal? (tick all that apply) ☐ Age☐ Disability☐ Religion or Belief☐ Gender Marriage & Civil Partnership ☐ Gender Reassignment ☐ Pregnancy/Maternity☐ Sexual Orientation If the policy/proposal is not relevant to any of the protected characteristics listed in part 4, state why and end the process here.
+4. Which protected characteristics could be affected by the proposal? (tick all that apply) ☐ Marriage & Civil Pa artnership ☐ Pregnancy/Maternity ☐ Race ☐ Religion or Belief ☐ Gender ☐ Gend signment Sexual Orienta ation If the policy/proposal is not relevant to any of the protected characteristics listed in part 4, state why and end the process here.
 There are protected characteristics relevant to this policy.
-6. Describe the likely positive or negative impact(s) the policy/proposal could have groups identified in part 4.
-Negative impact(s) Disability Those tenants who have a disability may require an alternative communication format.
+6. Describe the likely positive or negative impact(s) the policy/proposal could have on the groups identified in part 4. e impact(s) Negative impact(s) Disability Those tenants who have a disability may require an alternative communication format.
 Race There may be a language barrier for those tenants whom English not their first language.
-7. What actions are required to address the large font of be made available in alternative formats upon request such as braille, audio format. service is available upon request and correspondence can also be
+7. What actions are required to address the impacts arising from this assessment?
+(This might include; collecting additional data, putting monitoring in place, specific actions to mitigate negative impacts).
+This policy can be made available in alternative formats upon request such as braille, large font or an audio format.
+An interpreter service is available upon request and correspondence can also be translated.